-Applicants to our research degree programmes must have completed and earned high grades in a taught Masters (MA, MSc, MLitt, etc.) programme in the area of politics and international relations or a cognate field and articulate a research interest that fits with the expertise of SPIRe’s academic staff.
-If you are interested in exploring your research plans further with a member of staff, please feel free to contact us individually.
+Applicants to our research degree programmes must have completed and earned high grades in a taught Masters (MA, MSc, MLitt, etc.) programme in the area of politics and international relations or a cognate field, and articulate a research interest that fits with the expertise of SPIRe’s academic staff.
+If you are interested in exploring your research plans further with a member of staff, please feel free to contact staff individually.

 Applications from EU applicants should be submitted to the school by 10th August 2018.